8.-10. April

 The conference is organised by the Faculty of Education and the Centre of School Development at the University of Akureyri.

-We are delighted to invite researchers, teacher educators, and practitioners to gather in Akureyri in the North of Iceland to explore current developments in first and second language education.
+We are delighted to invite researchers, teacher educators, PhD students and practitioners to gather in Akureyri in the North of Iceland to explore current developments in first and second language education.
 The conference provides a forum for scholarly dialogue, exchange of ideas, and collaboration across linguistic, cultural, and national borders.
 We look forward to inspiring discussions and to welcoming you to our vibrant academic community.

 About the Conference